How to Protect Your Home Against Fall Pests

 To start defending against fall pests, fill in gaps in doors, windows and walls and repair existing damage to your home.
 This approach ensures bugs have very limited ways to get inside your home.
 Here are a few specific ways to reduce pest entry points:

-- Fill in gaps: Checking the trim on your windows and doors is vital to protecting your home against fall pests.
-Be sure to use caulk to seal gaps, and insert door sweeps to create a blockade under doors that lead to the outside.
+- Fill in gaps: Checking the trim on your window frames, doors and entry points is vital to protecting your home against fall pests.
+Be sure to use caulk to seal gaps and seal cracks, and insert door sweeps to create a blockade under doors that lead to the outside.

 - Repair your roof: Repairing openings in your roof can prevent pests like cluster flies and ladybugs from taking shelter in your attic.
 Take extra precautions by covering your chimney with a cap or fine wire mesh to prevent larger pests from invading.